WoodenMaiden/agrold_dev_deploy/README.md

 Feel free to set it's path as ``KUBECONFIG`` env variable so you can use kubectl.

-Then write the ``terraform.tfvars`` file and fill it with the variables you wish to change in ``./terraform/local/variables.tf``
+Then create the ``terraform.tfvars`` file and fill it with the variables you wish to change in ``./terraform/local/variables.tf``

-> ‼️ The following variables are mandatory:
+> ‼️ The following tf variables are mandatory:
 > - KUBECONFIG (path to config file you got earlier)

 > 💡 Otherwise you can generate said file with the command ``terraform-docs tfvars hcl ./terraform/local/variables.tf > ./terraform/local/terraform.tfvars``